Absence of cross-sublattice spin pumping and spin-transfer torques in collinear antiferromagnets: Introduction

-where $G^{AA}=G^{BB}=G^r/2$ and $G^A=G^B=G^i/2$.
-Recently, coherent spin pumping in collinear AFMs described by the above equations has been experimentally verified in a number of materials, notably in MnF$_2$~\cite{vaidya2020subterahertz}, Cr$_2$O$_3$~\cite{Li2020spin}, $\alpha-$Fe$_2$O$_3$~\cite{Wang2021PRL,Lebrun2021PRL}, and synthetic AFM~\cite{SyntheticAFM2022NC}, fostering a vibrant search of new physics in the sub-terahertz frequency range harnessing the unique spin dynamics of AFMs.
+Recently, coherent spin pumping in collinear AFMs that are described by the above equations has been experimentally verified in a number of materials, notably in MnF$_2$~\cite{vaidya2020subterahertz}, Cr$_2$O$_3$~\cite{Li2020spin}, $\alpha-$Fe$_2$O$_3$~\cite{Wang2021PRL,Lebrun2021PRL}, and synthetic AFM~\cite{SyntheticAFM2022NC}, stimulating a vibrant search of new physics in the sub-terahertz frequency range harnessing the unique spin dynamics of AFMs.

 Latest theoretical studies~\cite{KamraAFM,KamraTwoSublattice,CrossSublattice,Yuan2019proper}, however, suggest that Eq.~\eqref{eq:Is_col_AFM_AB} should also admit cross-sublattice (CS) terms $G^{AB}\bm{m}_A\times \dot{\bm{m}}_B$ and $G^{BA}\bm{m}_B\times \dot{\bm{m}}_A$, which in turns changes the Gilbert damping constant into a matrix.
-Such additional terms do not contradict with existing experimental observations, but they do modify the strength of spin pumping predicted directly by Eqs.~\eqref{eq:Is_col_AFM_mn} and~\eqref{eq:Is_col_AFM_AB}, thus affecting the numerical extraction of the interfacial spin conductance from different materials.
-Furthermore, in the non-collinear regime of a two-sublattice AFM (such as the spin-flop phase induced by a strong magnetic field), even the conventional form of spin pumping is questionable, especially whether $\bm{n}\times\dot{\bm{n}}$ and $\bm{m}\times\dot{\bm{m}}$ in Eq.~\eqref{eq:Is_col_AFM_mn} still share the same coefficient~\cite{ReitzTserkovnyak2020,RodriguezBarsukov}.
+While such terms do not contradict directly with existing experimental observations, they could modify the strength of spin pumping predicted by Eqs.~\eqref{eq:Is_col_AFM_mn} and~\eqref{eq:Is_col_AFM_AB}, thus affecting the numerical extraction of the interfacial spin conductance involved in different materials.
+Even more surprising is that the CS terms are believed to exist even for a fully compensated AFM/NM interface in the collinear limit~\cite{KamraAFM}.
+Furthermore, in the non-collinear regime of a two-sublattice AFM (e.g., the spin-flop phase induced by a strong magnetic field), the established form of spin pumping is questionable, especially whether $\bm{n}\times\dot{\bm{n}}$ and $\bm{m}\times\dot{\bm{m}}$ in Eq.~\eqref{eq:Is_col_AFM_mn} still share the same coefficient~\cite{ReitzTserkovnyak2020,RodriguezBarsukov}.
 In direct connection with the CS spin pumping, CS spin-transfer torques are allowed by the Onsager reciprocal relations~\cite{KamraTwoSublattice,CrossSublattice,Yuan2019proper}, but their existence remains experimentally elusive.